-There are also other editing options; Remove Duplicated Edges will delete edges that are complete duplicates, keeping one edge, Remove Self-Loops removes edges that have the same source and target node, and Delete Selected Nodes and Edges... deletes a selected subset of the network.
+There are also other editing options; Remove Duplicated Edges will delete edges that are duplicates (having the same source and target nodes), keeping one edge, Remove Self-Loops removes edges that have the same source and target node, and Delete Selected Nodes and Edges... deletes a selected subset of the network.
 Rename Network... allows you to rename the currently selected network.